The story so far

 In its first year of publishing Exeter Observer established the editorial track record and high standards required for membership of IMPRESS, ICNN and BBC Local News Partnerships.
 We also ran two community journalism training courses with supporting specialist topic workshops aimed at assembling a volunteer team.
 Then the pandemic put project development on hold.

-The core team sustained the masthead, pursued investigative research and incorporated the community benefit society as a vehicle to take things forward when it became possible to do so.
+We kept publishing and incorporated the community benefit society as a vehicle to take things forward when it became possible to do so.
 Our readership grew steadily and we rebuilt the website to improve the user experience, lower production overheads and enable greater flexibility to experiment with new formats and ideas.

 In April 2021 we raised £50,000 of share investment to finance a two-year development strategy.
 We set up administration and financial management systems, became an employer, increased our publishing rate and launched our email newsletter, The Exeter Digest.